Clemapfel/mousetrap/docs/09_opengl.md

-# Chapter 8: RenderArea & OpenGL
+# Chapter 9: Native Rendering

 In this chapter we will learn:
 + How to use `RenderArea`